shritesh/webvm/README.md

 WebVM goal is to be the sit in library that any project can include for the following purposes:

-- Efficient DOM diffing using html strings and JSON.
+- Efficient DOM diffing methods.
-- Easy interaction with RequestAnimationFrame for event loops.
+- RequestAnimationFrame Loop management.
-- Simple Event management using live events.
+- Dead Simple Event using live events.
+- DOMMount objects (Manages DOM Node update and patching)
+- Promise Polyfills
+- Fetch Polyfills
+- HTTP Methods

 *An important things is WebVM exists to allow you easily take what already exists and extend it further for your personal use.*